 If you intend to dry them, make sure you have a dehydrator with a fine enough screen that they won’t fall through, and place them in a warm place to get them done in a day or two.
 Their smell may diminish once dry, but if you crack them open, you’ll get a deep whiff of that invigorating scent.

-Editor’s Note: Stay tuned!
-Later this week Destiny shares her juniper berry recipes for festive holiday cooking.
+Editor’s Note: Be sure to check out these juniper berry recipes for festive holiday cooking.